 Why aren’t business owners doing more?

-- Lack of knowledge–If you don’t know there’s a looming disaster, you can’t prepare for one.
-Many business owners that are aware of the data breach epidemic don’t know what to do about it and thus, they do nothing.
+- Lack of knowledge: If you don’t know there’s a looming disaster, you can’t prepare for one.
+Many business owners who are aware of the data breach epidemic don’t know what to do about it, and thus, they do nothing.
 As a small business owner, you should get up to speed on the things you can do to minimize your risk for a data breach.
 Start by reading the information the .

 So what can you do to keep a data security incident from crippling your business?

-Get educated– You’ve already taken the first step to protecting your business from a data breach by reading this article.
+Get educated: You’ve already taken the first step to protecting your business from a data breach by reading this article.
 Continue to seek out the latest factual information about data security incidents and how to best protect your business.
-You can <“https://www.ncsc.gov.uk/smallbusiness”>start with this guide to IT security for small business.
 You can also use these tips to help prevent hackers from attacking your computers and making you a victim of cybercrime.

 Make your business PCI compliant.
 If your company processes, stores, or transmits credit card information, you need to be sure your operation is compliant with Payment Card Industry Data Security Standards (PCI DSS).
 Failure to be in compliance could lead to stiff fines and penalties if you are breached.

-Use layered security–Security experts recommend using many different tools and techniques.
-A great first layer you can add is anti-virus and anti-malware.
+Use layered security: Security experts recommend using many different tools and techniques.
+A great first layer you can add is anti-virus and anti-malware software.
 Consider adding a well-configured firewall.
 Restrict access to your data only to people you trust.
 Keep your software and patches up-to-date.
 You also want to physically secure your data and regularly backup all your data.
 Ideally, you want to put an automated backup and recovery strategy in place.

-Keep an eye on your inner circle–You can still be a victim of a data breach despite your best efforts if companies you do business with aren’t protected.
-Banking institutions, cloud storage providers, suppliers, even your employees can expose you to data leaks.
+Keep an eye on your inner circle: You can still be a victim of a data breach despite your best efforts if the companies you do business with aren’t protected.
+Banking institutions, cloud storage providers, suppliers, and even your employees can expose you to data leaks.
 Establish clear policies governing data shared with third-party vendors, employees, and contractors.
 Employee negligence can also cause data leaks.
 Bring-Your-Own-Device (BYOD) necessitates protecting not only business technology but employees’ personal devices.

-Have Incident Response Plan in place in case your company is breached–In the unfortunate event that your company is the target of a cyber attack you’ll be able to respond faster and much more effectively if you have a preexisting plan in place.Don’t wait until disaster strikes to deal with your company’s data security.
+Have an Incident Response Plan in place in case your company is breached: In the unfortunate event that your company is the target of a cyber attack you’ll be able to respond faster and much more effectively if you have a preexisting plan in place.Don’t wait until disaster strikes to deal with your company’s data security.